+if the ballot image uniquely identifies its corresponding ballot, use electronic adjudication to segregate the ballot.

+Discussion

+Item 4 allows the ballot image to be segregated if, for example, an identifier is printed on the ballot as it is scanned, so that the image of the ballot also contains this identifier.
+Without a unique identifier or other marking, the ballot image itself does not facilitate finding the corresponding paper ballot.

-1.1.7-E – Overvotes, undervotes, blank ballots
+1.1.6-D – Overvotes, undervotes, blank ballots

-Voter-facing scanners must provide a capability that can be activated by EOs to stop the scanning and display a message to the EO to remove and correct the ballot in response to the following ballot conditions:
+Voter-facing scanners must provide a function that can be activated by election officials to stop the scanning process and display a message which will enable the removal and correction of the ballot in response to the following ballot conditions:

-ballots containing overvotes in a designated contest
+ballots containing overvotes in a designated contest;

-ballots containing undervotes in a designated contest
+ballots containing undervotes in a designated contest;

-ballots containing contests that were not voted
+ballots containing contests that were not voted; and

-blank ballots
+blank ballots.

+Related requirements: 7.3-H – Overvotes

-1.1.7-F – Write-ins
+7.3-I – Undervotes

+1.1.6-E – Write-ins, Ballot handling for vote-capture devices

-when scanning a ballot containing a write-in vote, voter-facing scanners must segregate the ballot in a manner that facilitate its later identification.
+Voter-facing scanners, when scanning a ballot containing a write-in vote, must either:

+segregate the ballot in a manner that facilitate its later identification; or